Mackenzie Hughes Betting Profile: The Sentry - PGA TOUR

 Hughes' Best Finishes

-- Hughes played 29 tournaments last season, picking up one win with two top-five finishes and three finishes in the top 10.
+- Hughes last season took part in 29 tournaments, picking up one win with two top-five finishes and three finishes in the top 10.

 - Last season Hughes' best performance came at The RSM Classic, where he won the title with a score of -25.

-- Hughes' 890 points last season ranked him 47th in the FedExCup standings.
+- Hughes earned 890 points last season, which placed him 47th in the FedExCup standings.

 Hughes' Strokes Gained Rankings